 Kindness should not just be something we give others but should start with ourselves.
 Don't continue to be hard on yourself.
 Forgive yourself for the trivial day to day tasks you forgot, or the friend you didn't ring.
 In the great scheme of things these are not important, but when grieving you need to care for yourself first.

 Loving again after a loss can be scary as you have experienced such a great heartache.
 Many people are too afraid to fall in love again as they are not sure they could risk going through another loss.

 Whether we find a new partner or have another child we will never forget our lost loved ones and we are not being disloyal them.
 To give and receive love is such a special gift - it tis a compliment to your loved one to want to repeat the experience.
 We talk about falling in love while grieving on this page.

 Meditation and self-hypnosis.
-This is a wonderful tool for calming the mind and reducing the anxiety of grief.
+These are wonderful tools for calming the mind and reducing the anxiety of grief.
 Try a class or download a session you can do at home.
 You can read more about Meditation for Grief or Hypnosis for Grief on our site.

 It is natural to have a lot of negative thoughts when you are grieving.
 You may feel anger or jealousy towards other people.
 Try to let these things go and concentrate on finding things in your life for which you can feel gratitude.
 It is not necessarily going to be easy, but you can get there with practice.

 Organise your daily life.
 An orderly environment can help you feel that you are coping.
 If you have lost a partner, then all the tasks are on your shoulders and this is a daunting prospect when you are dealing with grief.

 You will be proud of yourself when you realise that you coped very well.
 A boost for your confidence as you reach another goal.